 Virtualisation through the advent of cloud computing has affected the role of IT support in businesses who must find new ways of adding value to businesses.
 Similar to the vulnerabilities of paralegals the repetitive nature of many entry-level IT positions makes them susceptible to automation.
 However, the programmes that take on these repetitive tasks may spawn additional IT support roles.

 Some of the best advice for to IT specialists is to embrace the change through finding new ways to support and use the automation strategically.
 Additionally building interpersonal relationships with those in other departments will enable IT support workers to better empathise with the needs of other workers; allowing for more user-friendly solutions to be adopted within the business.
+For example, it support companies in Denver, US, are already geared up to provide a wide range of services that automation can’t compete with.
+Automation itself needs IT support, so many IT companies are ensuring that part of their service includes trouble-shooting problems with automation systems themselves.

 The Benefits of Automation